ISSEP 2025

 Trier is the oldest city in the country, boasting a rich history dating back to Roman times.
 It is a charming city with well-preserved Roman ruins, including the Porta Nigra, a massive Roman gate, and the impressive remains of the Roman baths.

-Beyond its Roman heritage, Trier offers a blend of historical and modern attractions.
+Beyond its Roman heritage (and its 8 UNESCO World Heritage Sites), Trier offers a blend of historical and modern attractions.
 Visitors can explore the Dom St. Peter and wander through the picturesque Hauptmarkt, the city's main square.
 Trier is also known for its vibrant cultural scene and its excellent wines.

 For more information about the city, see trier-info.de

-You can reach Trier via different trains.
-Here you can find a selection of trains from Luxembourg Airport and Frankfurt Airport.
+You can reach Trier via different routes.
+Here you can find a selection of routes from Luxembourg Airport and Frankfurt Airport.

 From Luxembourg

-Luxembourg offers free public transportation, including trams, buses, and trains.
-There are two convenient options to reach Trier:
+Luxembourg offers free public transport, including trams and buses.
+There are two convenient options to reach Luxembourg train station from the airport (for live timetable click here):

 From Frankfurt